Akuichi/credify/TESTING.md

 ### API Security
 - [ ] Test that unauthenticated requests to protected endpoints are rejected
 - [ ] Verify rate limiting is working on auth endpoints

+## Troubleshooting

+### Two-Factor Authentication Issues

+If you encounter issues with 2FA setup:

+1. Check that the SVG QR code is being generated correctly
+2. Ensure your authenticator app supports SVG QR codes
+3. If you have issues scanning the QR code, manually enter the secret key in your authenticator app

+### Common Issues

+- **500 Error on 2FA Setup**: This implementation uses SVG QR codes which don't require the PHP Imagick extension.
+If you modify the code to use PNG QR codes, make sure the Imagick extension is installed in your Docker container.
+- **2FA Code Not Working**: Ensure server and authenticator app time are in sync, as TOTP is time-based.